nativewind/nativewind/README.md

   <hr />
   Without babel, the tailwindcss styles will need to be compiled via the `tailwindcss-react-native` command-line tool.
 This watches your codebase and produces an `tailwindcss-react-native-output.js` which needs to be imported into your application.

-  You will not be able to use the `className` attribute on RN components, and will need to use the [Component API](#component-api)

   How your run `tailwindcss-react-native` is up to you, but we recommend using [`concurrently`](https://www.npmjs.com/package/concurrently) to run the process in parallel (eg. `"start": "concurrently \"tailwindcss-react-native native\" \"expo start\""`)